intersystems-community/irisdemo-demo-opcua/README.md

 Each is itself a separate demo, each intended to place incoming OPC UA data on a different table/global within IRIS.

-At this time, it is intended that there be five
+At this time, it is intended that there be six
 OPC UA BusinessService demonstrations available within this repository now or in the near future: